Stanford Division of Gastroenterology and Hepatology

 As a premier academic center for complex gastrointestinal and liver disorders, we provide state-of-the-art clinical care, supported by pioneering scientific research and multidisciplinary collaboration.

-The Division of Gastroenterology and Hepatology has a long tradition of major contributions in basic research, a new commitment to clinical and outcomes research, a track record of training fellows for academic careers, and a longitudinal commitment to providing care for patients with complex gastrointestinal and liver diseases.
+The Stanford Division of Gastroenterology and Hepatology has a long tradition of major contributions in basic and clinical research, a track record of training fellows for successful academic careers, and a longitudinal commitment to provide cutting-edge care for patients with complex gastrointestinal and liver diseases.

 The strength of the GI program at Stanford is the ability to craft an experience that is unique to our trainees' own interests and goals while immersing them in an environment that offers excellent clinical and research training.